|Position:||Floor, Rings, Vault, Parallel Bars, High Bar|

 Klein was a consistent force for NU on high bar, tallying a score of 13.80 or better in five total meets.
 He continued to maintain his spot in the parallel bars lineup as well, contributing scores in five meets including the Big Ten Championships and NCAA Championships.

-The Utica, Mich., native achieved two personal best scores during his junior season in both the rings and the parallel bars.
+The Utica, Mich., native achieved two personal-best scores during his junior season on both the rings and the parallel bars.
 He earned a career-best score of 14.60 on rings at the Rocky Mountain Open against Air Force, Arizona State, Oklahoma and Washington on Jan.
 11, 2014.
-On parallel bars, he notched a career-high score of 14.70 in front of the home crowd at the Big Ten Championships on March 28, 2014, tying for twelfth place overall.
+On parallel bars, he notched a career-high score of 14.70 in front of the home crowd at the Big Ten Championships on March 28, tying for 12th place overall.

 Klein also set the pace for the Huskers in the classroom during his fourth academic year, earning his first spot on the Nebraska Scholar-Athlete Honor Roll for the spring 2014 semester.

-The Utica, Mich., native’s success continued in the postseason, being one of only three Huskers to make the individual finals at the Big Ten Championships.
+Klein’s success continued in the postseason, as one of three Huskers to make the individual finals at the Big Ten Championships.

 Klein earned a silver medal on high bar and earn second-team All-Big Ten honors.